Amiga Corporation: 1984

 Meanwhile, at Commodore International, a fight was brewing between Jack Tramiel, the president, and Irving Gould, the primary shareholder.
-Tramiel was pressing the development of a 32-bit machine to replace their earlier Commodore 64 and derived machines, fearing a new generation of machines like the Apple Macintosh would render the 64 completely obsolete.
+Tramiel was pressing the development of a 32-bit machine to replace its earlier Commodore 64 and derived machines, fearing a new generation of machines like the Apple Macintosh would render the 64 completely obsolete.
 The fighting continued until Tramiel was dismissed on January 13, 1984.

 Tramiel formed a holding company, Tramel Technology, Ltd., (a phonetic spelling of "Tramiel") and visited various US computer companies with the intention of purchasing a company for manufacturing and possible technology acquisitions.
 Tramiel visited Mindset (run by Roger Badersher, former head of Atari's Computer Division), and Amiga.
 Amiga's talks eventually fell through as Tramiel told Amiga staff that he was very interested in the chipset, but not the staff.
 In the meantime, he had set his chief engineer (former Commodore engineer Shiraz Shivji) the task of developing a new low-cost, high-end computer system.

 Tramiel's design for his next generation computer was 95% completed by June (which only fueled speculation that Shivji and other engineers had taken technology with them from Commodore).
 Tramiel discovered that Warner Communications wanted to sell Atari, which at that point was losing about $10,000 a day.
 Interested in Atari's overseas manufacturing and worldwide distribution network for his new computer, he approached Atari and entered talks.
 After on again/off again negotiations with Atari in May and June 1984, Tramiel had secured his funding and bought Atari's Consumer Division (which included the console and home computer departments) that July; Tramel Technology, Ltd. became Atari Corporation.
 Commodore filed an injunction against Tramiel and Atari, seeking to bar them from releasing their new computer.